Geometric Error of Finite Volume Schemes for Conservation Laws on Evolving Surfaces: Introduction

 In the previous error analysis for finite volume schemes approximating nonlinear conservation laws on manifolds the schemes were defined on curved elements lying on the curved surface and it was assumed that geometric quantities like lengths, areas and conormals are known exactly.
-While this is a reasonable assumption for schemes defined on general Riemannian manifolds or even more general structures \cite{LO08.2} with no ambient space, most engineering applications involve equations on hypersurfaces of $\real^3$ and one aims at computing the geometry with the least effort.
+While this is a reasonable assumption for schemes defined on general Riemannian manifolds or even more general structures \cite{ALN11,LO08.2} with no ambient space, most engineering applications involve equations on hypersurfaces of $\real^3$ and one aims at computing the geometry with the least effort.
 This is in particular important for moving surfaces where the geometric quantities have to be computed in each time step.
 Now the question arises to which extent an approximation of the geometry influences the order of convergence of the scheme.
+We will treat this question in the ``embedded`` case where an explicit embedding of the surface under consideration into Euclidean space is known.
+It is an interesting question for future studies whether our analysis can be extended to errors arising from the discretisation of the geometry of the underlying space in an ''invariant'' description, like the very general one analysed in \cite{ALN11,LO08.2}.

 We consider the following initial value problem, posed on a family of closed, smooth hypersurfaces $\Gamma=\Gamma(t) \subset \real^3$.
-For a derivation cf. \cite{DE07.2,Sto90}.
+For a derivation cf. \cite{DE07.2,DKM13,Sto90}.
 For some $T>0$, find $u: G_T := \bigcup_{t \in [0,T]}\Gamma(t) \times \{t\} \rightarrow\real$ with

 where $v$ is the velocity of the material points of the surface and $u_0:\Gamma(0)\rightarrow\real$ are initial data.
-For every $\bar u\in \real,\ t\in[0,T]$ the flux $\f(\bar u,\cdot,t)$ is a smooth vector field tangential to $\Gamma(t),$ which depends Lipschitz on $\bar u$ and smoothly on $t$.
+For every $\bar u\in \real,\ t\in[0,T]$ the flux $f(\bar u,\cdot,t)$ is a smooth vector field tangential to $\Gamma(t),$ which depends Lipschitz on $\bar u$ and smoothly on $t$.
 Moreover, we impose the following growth condition

 for some constant $c>0$.
 By $\dot{u}$ we denote the material derivative of $u$ which is given by

 where $\Phi_t : \Gamma(0) \rightarrow \Gamma(t)$ is a family of diffeomorphisms depending smoothly on $t$, such that $\Phi_0$ is the identity on $\Gamma(0).$ Obviously this excludes changes of the topology of $\Gamma.$ We will assume that the movement of the surface and also the family $\Phi_t$ is prescribed.
 A main result of this paper is a bound for the difference between two approximations of $u$.
 In particular, we will give an estimate for the difference between the flat approximate and the curved approximate solution.
 By curved approximate solution we refer to a numerical solution given by a finite volume scheme defined on the curved surface, cf. Section \ref{subsec:fv_curved}, and by flat approximate solution we refer to a numerical solution given by a finite volume scheme defined on a polyhedron approximating the surface, cf. Section \ref{subsec:fv_flat}.
 We will see that the arising geometry errors can be neglected compared to the error between the curved approximate solution and the exact solution, i.e. both approximate solutions converge to the entropy solution with the same convergence rate.
 We will present numerical examples showing that the proven convergence rate is optimal under the assumptions for the numerical analysis.
 However, for most numerical experiments we observe higher orders of convergence.